derek-cassady/census-demographic-analysis/README.md

 For more information on the project read the Project Description & Features.pdf file.

-Before running the census_data.ipynb or census_dash.ipynb file, you will need to do the folling:
+Before running the census_data.ipynb or census_dash.ipynb file, you will need to do the following:

 Get a an API key for the US Census Bureau APIs by visiting the following site: https://api.census.gov/data/key_signup.html